-Was married at Dulverton Church 30 years ago and has had the pleasure of seeing his daughter married at the same church into a local family who have lived on Exmoor for several generations.
-Now semi-retired, a member of the Simonsbath Festival Committee.
+He was married at Dulverton Church 31 years ago and has had the pleasure of seeing his daughter married at the same church into a local family who have lived on Exmoor for several generations.
+Now semi-retired, also a member of the Management Committee of Simonsbath Festival.

 An international expert on national parks and protected areas covering their governance and management; sustainable tourism; visitor services; community engagement and using conservation and recreation to support rural economies and local values.

 Commercial experience in the aerospace industry was followed by unique roles within New Zealand’s national park service which provided contemporary ideas and a fresh approach to England’s Broads Authority and Exmoor National Park.
 Taking practical experience into UK governments’ Countryside Agency/Natural England and later as a freelance expert enabled ‘grounded’ solutions at regional, national and European levels.